AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Overview

-A radar chart is a graphical method of displaying multivariate data in the form of a two-dimensional chart of three or more quantitative variables represented on axes starting from the same point.
-The relative position and angle of the axes is typically uninformative.

-The radar chart is also known as web chart, spider chart, star chart, cobweb chart, star plot, irregular polygon, or kiviat diagram.
+Polar chart plot allows to draw scatter chart using polar coordinate system, which is is a two-dimensional coordinate system in which each point on a plane is determined by a distance from a fixed point and an angle from a fixed direction.

 ## Chart

 AnyChart allows to display three types of series on Radar chart: Line, Area and Marker.
-You need to set **anychart.radarChart()** to display Radar chart:
+You need to set **anychart .polarChart()** to display Polar chart:

 ```
     //chart type
-    chart = anychart.radarChart();
+    chart = anychart.polarChart();

     // series type and data setting
     chart.line([